PulsePoint: Concerns

 Some privacy experts have expressed concern that the app may invade the medical privacy of victims.
 The Los Angeles County Fire Department, one of the many users of the app, has pointed out that The Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of identifiable health information.
-On a ‘CPR Needed’ notification, which is sent out through the app, the only information that is seen is an address (which must be in a public place) and a business name, if available.
-The individually identifiable health information protected by HIPAA, such as name, birth date, or SSN are not reported or even known by the PulsePoint application.
+Notifications only display an address and, possibly, name of a business.

 Additional concerns that have been raised are that the app can cause too many bystanders to congregate at the scene of an emergency and that those responding via the app may not be trained in CPR or AED.

 On May 9, 2018, the International Association of Fire Chiefs (IAFC) issued a Position Statement on PulsePoint.

 Features

-Along with being able to view a list of calls in real time, users also have the option to listen in to radio traffic to accompany the application’s incident list.
-During a CPR-needed response, this functionality allows citizen and off-duty rescuers to hear the dispatcher update emergency responders regarding patient location, scene conditions, etc. To facilitate the live feed, PulsePoint uses Broadcastify, a website that is the largest broadcaster of live public safety audio feeds, to stream radio channels within the app.
+Along with being able to view a list of calls in real time, users also have the option to listen in to radio traffic.
+During a CPR-needed response, this functionality allows citizen and off-duty rescuers to hear the dispatcher update emergency responders regarding patient location, scene conditions, etc. To facilitate the live feed, PulsePoint uses Broadcastify.

 On December 11, 2018, PulsePoint released v4.1 for iOS that included the ability to override a device's Do Not Disturb setting and play an alert sound even when the device is muted for “CPR Needed” alerts.
 This required a special entitlement from Apple.

-An additional feature of the application is an interface with Flickr that allows agencies to share photos through the app.
-Users can view incident, event, station, apparatus, and other photos that the agency chooses to share.
+The application has an interface with Flickr that allows agencies to share photos through the app.

 Users

-As of February 2022 the dispatch centers in more than 4,200 communities were connected to PulsePoint.
+As of January 2024, the dispatch centers in more than 4,950 communities were connected to PulsePoint with over 3,000,000 users.
 Some of the most well-known agencies include: